Slow evolution towards generalism in a model of variable dietary range: A model of consumers with evolvable dietary range

 That is, the quasi-steady regime is realised for any consumer population which is the preimage of homogeneous steady state.
 This defines a manifold of consumer populations which will evolve slowly due to (small) diffusive effects only.
 All of the regular patterns implied by Figure~\ref{fig:DominantEigenmodeFory2VSy1} are preimages of the homogeneous steady state.
 This manifold, however, also contains an infinite number of non-regular consumer population structures.
 Such populations can be formed of both generalist and specialist species (here, defined by large and small \(w\) values respectively).
 Consider, for example, a collection of point species:

 for which

+\(A_i\) is the number of individuals of species \(i\) and \(w^i\) is the dietary range of that species (not to be confused with \(w_1\) and \(w_2\), the minimum and maximum values of dietary range which are evolutionarily accessible).
 This population can exist within the quasi-steady manifold in an infinite number of arrangements which satisfy Equation~\eqref{eq:FlatConvolutionCondition}.
 For example, if there is no competition (i.e., no overlap in resource preference), we require

 and spacing so that

 where the ordering of points is arbitrary (and the periodic boundary is respected).
 Figures \ref{fig:FullVsRestricted_y_FollowingExtinction} and \ref{fig:EvolvePositionVSEvolveWidthFollowingExtinction} shows examples of consumer populations made from distinct species in \((x,w)\) (clusters of individuals occupying a narrow range of bins only) that evolve to become preimages of the homogeneous steady state, satisfying Equation~\eqref{eq:FlatConvolutionCondition}.
 Following the extinction, there is a range of unused resources, identified by range of \(x\) values over which \((c*g)(x)=0\).
 In each simulation shown in Figures \ref{fig:FullVsRestricted_y_FollowingExtinction} and \ref{fig:EvolvePositionVSEvolveWidthFollowingExtinction}, we see the consumer population evolve such that no resources are left unused.
 Equally the species coevolve to maintain little to no competition for any resources, as shown by the minimal overlap of the ``columns'' in the right hand plots of Figures \ref{fig:FullVsRestricted_y_FollowingExtinction} and \ref{fig:EvolvePositionVSEvolveWidthFollowingExtinction}.
 Thus, the species coevolve to a point where Equation~\eqref{eq:FlatConvolutionCondition} is satisfied, up to demographic fluctuations in the numbers of each species.
 Although the exact arrangement of species and their diets is highly path dependent, the observation of rapid evolution to the quasi-steady manifold and subsequent slow variation within it, driven by demographic fluctuations, is predictable.